 Updated Wednesday 9.50am

-The self-confessed middleman in the Daphne Caruana Galizia murder is still in critical condition on Wednesday morning after having suffered knife wounds at his home late on Tuesday, just hours before a potentially crucial court sitting.
+The self-confessed middleman in the Daphne Caruana Galizia murder was in critical condition on Wednesday morning after having suffered knife wounds at his home late on Tuesday, just hours before a potentially crucial court sitting.

 Sources said Melvin Theuma was operated at Mater Dei Hospital overnight.
 Although still critical, sources said they expected him to pull through.